New paper: Digital labour and development: impacts of global digital labour platforms and the gig economy on worker livelihoods

 15 March 2017 0

 We have a new publication out: Ojanperä, S., Graham, M., Straumann, R. K., De Sabbata, S., & Zook, M. (2017).
 Engagement in the knowledge economy: Regional patterns of content creation with a focus on sub-Saharan Africa.
 Information Technologies & International Development, 13, 33–51.
-It is open access, so please navigate to the journal site to download the… Read More »
+It is open access, so please navigate to the journal site to download the… Read More: New Publication: Engagement in the Knowledge Economy: Regional Patterns of… »

 Hiring a Researcher at Oxford: Digital Entrepreneurship | Economic Geography | Sub-Saharan Africa